cb2edu/CB2-101-BioComp/11-final_problems/final_problems.md

 **Hint:** You should create a `list` using the protein accession as key and location start and end as values.
 You might want to create a nested list or two separate lists.

 # Problem 2
 Swissvar is a database of human gene, their variations, and disease associations.
 The file can be downloaded from here: <ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/variants/humsavar.txt>.
 The 2nd column of the file is the protein accession numbers.
 These are the same accession numbers used in the domain file in Problem 1.
 The 6th column is `dbSNP` and reports the variation at a particular location.
 Using these two files, create a sorted list of domains according to the total number of their variations.
 The domains with higher variations should be on top.
-The program should not take any argument (files should be read from the data directory) and output the domain list on STDOUT.
+The program should not take any argument <!--(files should be read from the data directory) -->and output the domain list on STDOUT.
 The output should have two columns, separated by tab: domain name (hmm_name) and a number indicating variation, like this:

 		Domain  Variation
 		BRAC1	150